rahulreads/cloud-assignment/README.md

 ```

 This command will create the following resources:
-- A Cloud Run service
+-  Cloud Storage bucket
-- A Cloud Storage bucket
+-  Pub/Sub topic
-- A Pub/Sub topic
+-  Cloud Run service

 ### 5. Deploy the Docker Image

-Once the infrastructure is set up, you need to deploy the microservice Docker image to Google Cloud Container Registry (GCR).
+Once the infrastructure is set up, you need to deploy the microservice Docker image to Google Cloud Artifact Registy .
 First, build and push the image:

 ```bash
 docker build -t gcr.io/<project-id>/microservice:latest .